Perception4D/LidarSlam/ros2_wrapping/lidar_conversions/README.md

 - **velodyne_conversion_node** : converts pointclouds output by Velodyne spinning sensors using the [ROS Velodyne driver](https://github.com/ros-drivers/velodyne) to SLAM pointcloud format.
 - **robosense_conversion_node** : converts pointclouds output by RoboSense spinning sensors using the [ROS RoboSense-LiDAR driver](https://github.com/RoboSense-LiDAR/ros_rslidar) to SLAM pointcloud format.
 This has been tested only with RS16 sensor, and could need additional changes to support other RS sensors.
 - **ouster_conversion_node** : converts pointclouds output by Ouster spinning sensors using the [ROS Ouster driver](https://github.com/ouster-lidar/ouster_example) to SLAM pointcloud format.
+- **livox_conversion_node** : converts custom pointclouds output by Livox spinning sensors using the [ROS Livox driver](https://github.com/Livox-SDK/livox_ros_driver) to SLAM pointcloud format.
+- **raw_conversion_node** : converts any PointCloud2 to SLAM pointcloud format using only space coordinates.
+It computes laser_id and time attributes and deduces rotation sense of the LiDAR from space coordinates.
+It estimates RPM and deduces device_id from PCLHeader.

 ## Usage